signals-protocol/signals-breakout-programs/docs/architecture.md

 - `x`: Token quantity to purchase

 This formula allows costs to be dynamically adjusted according to liquidity.
 The more bets placed on a specific range, the higher the cost of betting on that range.

+For the detailed implementation of these mathematical functions, refer to the `math-core` crate in the project.

 ## Events